 A few hours after delivery, you and your baby will be moved to a postpartum room, where you will remain for the rest of your hospital stay.
-This is usually 1 or 2 nights after a vaginal birth and 2-3 nights after a cesarean birth.
+This is usually 24-48 hrs. after a vaginal birth and 48-72 hrs. after a cesarean birth.